top of page

 The archeological and nature museum Beit Ussishkin

-Beit Ussishkin Museum is an archeology and nature museum in Kibbutz Dan that displays the nature, geography and archaeology of this part of the Galilee panhandle.
-It is adjacent to Tel Dan Reserve, is run by the Society for the Protection of Nature in Israel, and is definitely worth visiting.
-Enter “Beit Usshishkin” and click on “Beit Usshishkin Nature Museum”.
-It is open Sunday to Thursday 8.00 am to 4.00 pm, and Friday and Saturday by appointment.
+Beit Ussishkin Museum is an archeology and nature museum in Kibbutz Dan that describes the nature, geography and archaeology of this part of the Galilee panhandle.
+It is located adjacent to Tel Dan Reserve, is run by the Society for the Protection of Nature in Israel, and is worth visiting.
+Enter “Beit Usshishkin” and click on “Beit Usshishkin Nature Museum.”
+It is open Sunday to Thursday 8.00 a.m. to 4.00 p.m., and Friday and Saturday by appointment.
 Their phone number is 04 694-1704.
 Tours are available.
 This is their website.

-The museum was initiated in the 1950s because of the concern that drainage of the Hula Valley would eliminate much of the wildlife of the area.
+The museum was initiated in the 1950s because of concern that draining the Hula Valley would destroy much of the wildlife of the area.
 A 10-minute movie with English subtitles is shown.
-The displays of wildlife, including scenes with stuffed animals, are impressive.
-Some of the archeological findings from Tel Dan are also shown.
-This includes the Tel Dan Stele composed in the 9th century BCE.
+The displays of wildlife in the museum, including scenes with stuffed animals, are impressive.
+Some of the archeological findings from Tel Dan are also shown, including a copy of the Tel Dan Stele composed in the 9th century BCE.

 It is likely that Tel Dan changed hands several times in the struggle between the Arameans and Northern Kingdom.
 We know from the Bible that Chaza’el, king of Aram, conquered the Northern Kingdom, although he was unable to capture Jerusalem.
 He is the probable author of this victory stele.
-The Bible ascribes the death of Jehoram the king of Israel and Ahaziahu the king of Judah to Jehu, a usurper king of Israel, and not to Chaza’el, although Jehu did have an alliance with Chaza'el (2 Kings 9).
+The Bible, on the other hand, ascribes the death of Jehoram the king of Israel and Ahaziahu the king of Judah to Jehu, a usurper king of Israel, and not to Chaza’el, although Jehu did have an alliance with Chaza'el (2 Kings 9).

 Tel DAN STEELEjpeg.jpeg

-Replication of the Tel Dan Steele which mentions the “house of David.”
+Replicure of the Tel Dan Steele which mentions the “House of David.”
 It is written in the Phoenician script.

 bottom of page